Detotowolabi/Detotowolabi/README.md

-- 👋 Hello, I am Taiwo Owolabi.
-- I’m interested in in efficiently resolving Computer and Crypto-related crimes.
+I’m interested in in efficiently resolving Computer and Crypto-related crimes.
-- 📫 You can see my portfolio via https://detotowolabi.carrd.co/
+- 📫 You can see my portfolio via https://detotowolabi.carrd.com